hathitrust/date_named_file/README.md

 #=> #<DateNamedFile::Directory:0x00007fa4105de1a0...>

 # Today is 2019-11-22
-# All of these will produce either a DatedFile or a MissingFile,
+# All of these will produce either a DatedFile, whether or not
-# depending on whether or not they exist in teh directory
+# it actually exists

 # These are all the same
 f = upd.yesterday